MNLKuzmin/RepoDontRoam/README.md

 ### Using Polynomial terms to create new variables
 Usually one thing that is suggested to improve the model is trying to come up with new variables that can increase the correlations, by multiplying some of the independent variables we have.
-But it is not necessary to try to multiply them at random, and the polinomial regression even though it usually leads to overfitting, in this case can be very useful.
+But it is not necessary to try to multiply them at random, and the polynomial regression even though it usually leads to overfitting, in this case can be very useful.
 We are going to run again the model with the polynomial regression, and we are going to look at the factors that performed best (since the polynomial features contain also all the possible interactions between the variables, up until the power that we selected).
 Then we are going to take only the terms that performed best, that have a higher coefficient, and make a model again fitting with just those, adding them to our best performing model so far.

-best_coefficients='floors^2*long', 'bdrms*yr_reno', 'condition*yr_renovated', 'bdrms*sqft_basement*zipcode', 'yr_built^2*zipcode'
+These turned out to be the best performing coefficients='floors^2*long', 'bdrms*yr_reno', 'condition*yr_renovated', 'bdrms*sqft_basement*zipcode', 'yr_built^2*zipcode'

-A quick note: these coefficients don't need to make sense from a logical point of view, so we are transitioning from inferential statistic to predictive modeling where we our top priority is not understanding the parameters that determin a change in our target and describe the relationship best, but to have a model that can work as well as possible in predicting the price of a house, even if not all the coefficients are logical.
+A quick note: these coefficients don't need to make sense from a logical point of view, so we are transitioning from inferential statistic to predictive modeling where our top priority is not understanding the parameters that determin a change in our target and describe the relationship best, but to have a model that can work as well as possible in predicting the price of a house, even if not all the coefficients are logical.
-Now let us create new columns with these features, and we will add them to the DataFrame and run the cross validation model again.
+Now let us add these features, and run the cross validation model again.
+Here are the results:

 train MSRE: 90466.76806263774
 <br>test MSRE: 91548.80493847934